 You can test your progress while walking.
 Just look at your buddy and command the trigger word(Bark).
 And yet, if he’s confused, hold out a treat and repeat the same.

-Something to mind that you shouldn’t let your dog bark continuously.
+Something to mind is that you shouldn’t let your dog bark continuously.
 When he does that, don’t give out the treat like, “No, no buddy, that’s not how we do it !”

 Make a SCENE!